MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 #### Integration by copying binaries into your project

-- Download the [Azure Notification Hubs SDK](https://github.com/Azure/azure-notificationhubs-ios/releases) framework provided as a zip file and unzip it.
+- Download the [Azure Notification Hubs iOS SDK](https://github.com/Azure/azure-notificationhubs-ios/releases) framework provided as a zip file and unzip it.

-- In Xcode, right-click your project and click the Add Files to option to add the WindowsAzureMessaging.framework folder to your Xcode project.
-Select Options and make sure Copy items if needed is selected, and then click Add.
+- In Xcode, right-click your project and click the **Add Files to** option to add the WindowsAzureMessaging.framework folder to your Xcode project.
+Select **Options** and make sure **Copy items if needed** is selected, and then click **Add**.

 #### Start Notification Hubs SDK
 Previously, applications had to first manually request a device token (provided by the device manufacturer’s native push service) and then submit that token to Azure Notification Hubs.
 With the latest release, the Notification Hubs SDK automatically handles device registration for push notifications.
 When you add the SDK to your app, and enable push, the SDK automatically registers the device within the appropriate notification hub.
 Learn more about how to use the [Installations API](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-push-notification-registration-management).